codess-aus/ai-fundamentals/principles.md

 Regression does not provide mutually exclusive approve or reject answers.

-Metrics: MAE - Mean absolute error.
-How close prediction is to actual outcome.
-The lower the score, the better.

-Metrics: R2 - Coefficient of Determination (1 is perfect, 0 is random)

-Metrics: RMSE - Root mean squared error

 ### 2. Identify classification machine learning scenarios
 Example: Check whether newly arrived emails contain spam.
 Example: Analyzing X-Ray images to detect whether a person has pneumonia.